Lentil Salad with Green Olives

 - As soon as the lentils are drained well, marinate the warm lentils in this mixture.

-- Whisk together the rest of the lemon juice, balsamic vinegar, sweet paprika, and Spike Seasoning; then whisk in olive oil to make the dressing for the salad.
+- Whisk together the rest of the lemon juice, balsamic vinegar, Szeged Sweet Paprika (affiliate link), and Spike Seasoning; then whisk in olive oil to make the dressing for the salad.

 - Combine the lentils, chopped red pepper, green onion, and green olives with the desired amount of dressing, and gently stir in the chopped herbs.